Sunhaloo/Obsidian-Publishing/Learning/Courses/The Odin Project/HTML/HTML.md

 If you are using **VS Code** ( "*which you should be using*" ).
 You can just type `!` followed by <kbd>Tab</kbd> or <kbd>Enter</kbd> it will then give you this:

-- I still do not know how to do that in Neovim / NVChad
+- I still do not know how to do that in Neovim ( *need to learn the fucking Lua Snip Plugin*! )

 ```html